ey92/notes/4744/hw3/hw3.md

 p4c.gram
 ```
 1.0     S C'
-1.0     C A' C
+1.0     C A' B C
-1.0     C B' C
-1.0     C A'
+1.0     C A' B
-1.0     C B'
 ```
-- allow recursive element to add A or B
+- allow recursive element to repeat after A B
-- force recursive element to end on A or B so string length is greater than 0
+- force recursive element to end on A B so string has at least one instance of "ab"

 #### Part D
 `a b+` <br>